multidecay/soupault-digital-garden/README.md

 Template for making digital garden using soupault.

-Seed in this page refer as page in blog or wikis, since digital garden quite intersection of both.
+Digital garden quite intersection of blog and wikis/notebooks/zettelkasten, if you like scattered notes then this appreach may fit with you.

+More about digital garden you can [read here](https://maggieappleton.com/garden-history).

 ## Concept